formbricks/formbricks/README.md

 ## Deployment

 The easiest way to deploy snoopForms yourself on your own machine is using Docker.
-This requires Docker and docker-compose on your system to work.
+This requires Docker and the docker compose plugin on your system to work.

 Clone the repository: